ceteece/coreutils/NOTES.md

     - seems like this already exists
   - add logic to only change directories when absolutely needed due to file path being too long
     - ask in Discord how to handle the fact that the InvalidFilename error kind isn't stable yet
+  - add tests to cover absolute paths
+    - used `env::current_dir` to get absolute path to use as input

 - ahhh, we have another potential snag: what if the user provides a relative path but includes `".."` (parent directory) components?
   - my idea of just changing directories to parent directories to go back up the stack won't work in this case
   - ooh okay, I think I have an idea:
     - have stack of pathbuf objects containing the absolute path, put a new element in the stack every time we hit an error for the path being too long
         - and we can maybe use a similar mechanism for handling absolute paths and returning back to starting directory

+- honestly the `du` function should probably be turned into a struct with some methods and whatnot, that would make this stuff a lot cleaner
+  - yeah honestly a refactor into a proper class is sorely needed...
+    - maybe I can handle that at some point...

+- I might just want to drop a note in the issue or in the discord that it seems like we can't really do this until that particular error is stabilized
+  - and then in the meantime I can maybe keep working on this using nightly rust or something?

 TODO:
 - clean up unwraps and panics